-Furthermore, we say that $I{xy}(z)$ represents a local maximum if both of the following two criteria are met: 1) $I{xy}(z) > I{xy}(z + \Delta)$ for each $\Delta \in \{-1, 1, 2\}$, and 2) $I{xy}(z) - I{xy}(z^) > \tau{max}$, where z^ now denotes the location of the last minimum as defined above.
+Furthermore, we say that $I{xy}(z)$ represents a local maximum if both of the following two criteria are met: 1) $I{xy}(z) > I{xy}(z+\Delta)$ for each $\Delta \in \{-1, 1, 2\}$ ,

 Note that these definitions are not fully symmetric, but there are two major differences.
-First, the grey intensity at voxel z is not only tested against the intensity at $z \pm 1$ but also against z+2.
+First, the grey intensity at voxel z is not only tested against the intensity at $z \pm 1$ but also against z + 2.
 This is to compensate for the fact that the speed the grey intensity increases is significantly slower than the decrease we try to detect.
 Therefore, smaller measurement errors, e.g. induced by false alignment, can lead to premature local maxima.
 Testing it against one additional grey intensity prevents the detection of some of these artificial local maxima.
-The difference in the characterization of local minima and local maxima is also the reason why we use two different thresholds (τ{min} and τ{max}) to check for significance.
-When detecting local minima it is useful to use a higher value for τ{min} to prevent within-structural variations from being classified as last occurrences.
-Local maxima, on the other hand, are ignored when they appear within a structure and therefore lower values for τ{max} can be used.
+The difference in the characterization of local minima and local maxima is also the reason why we use two different thresholds ( $\tau{min}$ and $\tau{max}$ ) to check for significance.
+When detecting local minima it is useful to use a higher value for $\tau{min}$ to prevent within-structural variations from being classified as last occurrences.
+Local maxima, on the other hand, are ignored when they appear within a structure and therefore lower values for $\tau{max}$ can be used.

 Second, the grey intensity of a local minimum is not compared to the last local maximum but instead to the last weak local maximum.
-As the grey intensity of a substructure may change during time its grey intensity at the first occurrence is not a reasonable point of reference.
+As the grey intensity of a substructure may not be the same for all slices its grey intensity at the first occurrence is not a reasonable point of reference.
 The last weak maximum is closer to the currently tested local minimum and therefore more likely to provide a reasonable grey intensity.